 A hardware co-processor that sits between a PLC or robot controller and its actuator.
 Policy violations, drift, or stale-epoch tokens open the enable line in milliseconds, with a signed receipt of every denial.

-SHA-256 + HMAC attestation in silicon for transaction signing.
-Pairs with Patent 7 analog-mixer physical authorization for two-domain confirmation (digital + analog) before any release.
+Cryptographic attestation in silicon for transaction signing.
+Pairs with multi-domain physical authorization for two-layer confirmation (digital + analog) before any release.

 Every layer above silicon can be patched, hooked, or impersonated.
 DECC moves the final gate to a place where the only way to bypass enforcement is to physically replace the FPGA.
 That is the moat: measurable latency, formally proved logic, and a relay that opens on denial.